learn-co-curriculum/macos-env-databases/README.md

 ### Check Your Work

-If you were able to run those commands without any issues, continue below.
+If you were able to run those commands without any issues, continue to the next lesson, **Configuring GitHub and Flatiron Student Portal on macOS**.